pyradic/webpack/README.md

 It provides a way to properly create a modular admin control panel frontend application.

-What does that mean?
+### Overview
-1. You create modular javascript code.
-Just like you do with your addon's PHP code.
+- You create modular javascript code.
+Just like you do with your addons PHP code.
+- Works with yarn package manager.
+And it does so in a similar way as composer.
+- Utilizes the (great) things webpack provides
+  - Tree shaking
+  - Dynamic imports (async loading)
+  - HOT reloading
-2. The backend (PHP/PyroCMS) manages on which pages/routes your code should be included **or** included and executed
+- The backend (PHP/PyroCMS) manages on which pages/routes your code should be included **or** included and executed

+### Introduction
-Lets pretend you have a module **pyro/foo** *addons/shared/**pyro/foo**/package.json*
+Lets pretend you have a module **pyro/foo**

+> ------
+**1:** We add some build information to our package.json saying that our code resides in the `lib` directory and what to use as `entrypoint`.
+Optionally specifying a name of a class that is exported by our lib.

+*addons/shared/**pyro/foo**/package.json*
 ```json
 {